coherence-community/coherence-demo/README.md

 ### Enabling Federation on Kubernetes

-You must use Coherence 12.2.1.3.3 or above for Federation to working within Kubernetes.
+You must use Coherence 12.2.1.4.0 or above for Federation to work within Kubernetes.

-To set the Coherence docu

 The setup for this example uses 2 Coherence clusters in the same Kubernetes cluster.
 If you wish to use Federation across Kubernetes cluster please see the [Coherence Operator Samples](https://oracle.github.io/coherence-operator/docs/samples/#list-of-samples).